qwertie/ecsharp/lllpg/5-loyc-libraries.md

 Loyc.Essentials also defines [`ICharSource`](http://ecsharp.net/doc/code/interfaceLoyc_1_1Collections_1_1ICharSource.html) (defined in Loyc.Essentials.dll), a standard interface for a source of characters, which is used by lexers. `string` converts implicitly to [`UString`](http://ecsharp.net/doc/code/structLoyc_1_1UString.html) which is a string slice structure that implements `ICharSource`.
 The `Slice(start, count)` extension method can also get slices of strings.

-[`IMessageSink`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/IMessageSink.cs) serves as a simple, generic logging interface.
+[`IMessageSink`](http://core.loyc.net/essentials/messagesink.html) serves as a simple, generic logging interface.
 It is recommended that your parsers report warnings and errors to an `IMessageSink` object.
-You can use `MessageSink.Console` to print (colored) errors to the console, `MessageSink.Null` to suppress output, and `MessageSink.FromDelegate((type, context, message, args) => {...})` to customize error handling.
+You can use `ConsoleMessageSink.Value` to print (colored) errors to the console, `MessageSink.Null` to suppress output, and `MessageSink.FromDelegate((type, context, message, args) => {...})` to customize error handling.

 The [`ParseHelpers` class](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1ParseHelpers.html) has generic number parsers that are handy for lexers, such as `TryParseDouble`, which can parse numbers of any reasonable radix and is therefore useful for hex float literals such as `0xF.Fp+1` (a syntax that represents 31.875).